mars-sim/mars-sim/mars-sim-main/src/main/resources/README_V1.3.0.txt

 1. For most operating systems you can simply double click on the mars-sim-main-[version number].jar file since it is an executable jar.

-2. Alternatively, you can also start mars-sim manually from a command console or command line.
-In doing so, you will see mars-sim's its internal logging statements while running mars-sim.
+2. Alternatively, you can also start mars-sim manually from a command console or command line which will allow users to see mars-sim's internal logging statements while running mars-sim.

-First, go to the directory containing mars-sim-main-[version number].jar in the command line,
+First, go to the directory containing the jar file in the command line,

-Second, type:
+Second, type in:

-java -jar mars-sim-main-[version number].jar
+java -jar mars-sim-main-[version/build number].jar

-(replacing the [version number] with jar file's version number).
+(replacing the [version number] with jar file's version/build number).

 ---------------------------------------------------------------------

 ** Memory Allocation **

 The maximum memory allocation for mars-sim is tunnable prior to the start of the simulation.

 By default, mars-sim uses up to 1 GB maximum memory.

 If your machine has less than 1 GB or more than 1 GB, you may customize mars-sim to run at one of the configuration by adding a numeral after the jar file as shown below :

 java -jar mars-sim-main-[version number].jar 4